-15.8.3 INVLPG Intercepts
+15.8.3 INVLPG and INVLPGA Intercepts

-EXITINFO1 provides the linear address after segment base addition and address size masking produce the effective address size.
+For an INVLPG intercept, EXITINFO1 provides the linear address after segment base addition and address size masking produce the effective address size.
 See Table 15-5.
+For an INVLPGA intercept, the linear address is available directly from the guest rAX register and is not provided in EXITINFO1.